mastanca/webtask-workshop/README.md

 <a href="https://webtask.io/images/docs/editor/wt-editor-create.png" target="_blank"><img src="https://webtask.io/images/docs/editor/wt-editor-create.png" width="50%"/></a>

 From here you can choose the type of Webtask to create.
 For now just choose "Webtask".
-You'll then be prompted for a name for your Webtask, after you enter it, click `Save`.
+You'll then be prompted for a name for your Webtask, enter `wt1` and click `Save`.
 Once you do you'll be taken right to the Webtask editor with a starter Webtask.

 <a href="https://webtask.io/images/docs/editor/wt-editor-newtask.png" target="_blank"><img src="https://webtask.io/images/docs/editor/wt-editor-newtask.png" width="50%"/></a>